 What Employers Can not Do When You’re Under FMLA Leave!

 It’s against the law for any employer to reject or interfere with your FMLA rights.
 Employers cannot discriminate any employee for trying tying to exercise his FMLA rights.
-If any employer breaks the FMLA rules, the employee has the legal rights to file FMLA complain, report to the U.S department of labor or hire lawyer to claim his rights.
+If any employer breaks the FMLA rules, the employee has the legal rights to file FMLA complaint, report to the U.S Department of Labor and/or hire a lawyer to claim his rights.

 Employers Should Find Out If A Leave Is Qualified To Be Under FMLA